Lithium Valley and SDSU’s Commitment to a Brighter Future

 For nearly 65 years, San Diego State University Imperial Valley has been a part of the Valley community.
 Through high-impact courses, faculty and staff mentorship, and hands-on research opportunities, we’ve been at the forefront of preparing tens of thousands of students for successful professional careers.
 The next major development will come through the Lithium Valley initiative.

 Imperial Valley is home to one of the world's largest sources of lithium, the essential material for electric vehicle (EV) batteries.
-Lithium Valley uniquely positions California to be the global hub for battery production, and a leader in securing a clean energy future.
+Lithium Valley uniquely positions California to be the global hub for lithium battery extraction, and a leader in securing a clean energy future.
 Lithium Valley has the potential to provide significant economic growth for all the communities of the Valley.
-To aid in the success of this priority, SDSU is working to prepare tomorrow’s industry leaders through expanded degree programs, hands-on research and workforce training.

-To aid in the success of this priority, SDSU is working to prepare tomorrow’s industry leaders through expanded degree programs, hands-on research and workforce training.
+To aid in the success of this priority, SDSU is working to prepare tomorrow’s industry leaders through expanded degree programs, hands-on research, and workforce training.

 View the Sciences and Engineering Laboratories